Haskeeb265/Attackbot_v1/docs/Flow.md

-# AttackBot — Business Flow Document
+# AttackBot — Comprehensive System Flow

-> Version: 1.0 | Last updated: 2026-03-10
+> Version: 2.0 | Last updated: 2026-03-24
-> Purpose: End-to-end description of how every piece of data, every trigger, and every decision flows through the system — from the moment a bug bounty program is discovered to the moment a report is ready for manual submission.
+> Purpose: Low-level, implementation-grounded walkthrough of how every piece of data, every trigger, every function call, and every decision flows through the AttackBot system — from bug bounty program discovery to report generation.
+> Scope: This document maps directly to the code in `backend/`.
+Every function, file, and queue referenced here exists in the current codebase.
+Planned-only features are explicitly marked.

 ---